 There is no denying that security is a massive area of concern for businesses today.
 If this is not something that your business is taking seriously, you need to do so before it is too late.
 The last thing you want is for your company to fall victim to a data breach because you have not taken the threat seriously.
-With that in mind, we are going to take a look at some of the common security mistakes that people make in small business so you can make sure that you don’t make these errors.
+With that in mind, we are going to take a look at some of the common security mistakes that people make in small businesses so you can make sure that you don’t make these errors.
 Should you currently be making them, do not panic.
 Simply take note and make the changes.

 Not having a multi-layered approach to security

-There is only one place to begin, and this is with relying on just one method of security.
+There is only one place to begin, and this is by relying on just one method of security.
 This is something that you should never do.
 If there was one answer to security problems, we would all be doing it.
 Security requires lots of different tools and techniques to keep your data secured.
-This includes everything from using a VPN, which the TroyPoint guide helps with, as well as using two-factor authentication, and restricting access.
-A more deep measure is of course protecting your software through analyzing it from design to code to cloud via application risk management platform like Apiiro.
+This includes everything from using a VPN, which the TroyPoint guide helps with, as well to using two-factor authentication, and restricting access.
+A more deep measure is of course protecting your software through analyzing it from design to code to the cloud via an application risk management platform like Apiiro.

-Believing that you do not have data that cyber criminals would be interested in
+Believing that you do not have data that cybercriminals would be interested in